codedken/codedken/README.md

-## Hey 👋 my name is Chibuzor Kennedy Ojukwu
+## 👋 My name is Chibuzor Kennedy Ojukwu

 - 🔭 I’m currently working on CheKSlate (an edu-app).